scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-"**You might be thinking...why can't I just do this by hand?
+**You might be thinking...why can't I just do this by hand?
 After all the Azure portal is really easy, and I can just stand up my infrastructure manually.
 Here's why:**

 **Terraform ensures that when you build any type of infrastructure that it gets built correctly every single time, exactly the same way.
 Let's try a thought experiment.
 If I gave every single one of you the same build document and asked you to set up a server, I guarantee there will be differences in those machines when you hand them over.
 They may not be major differences, but over time these can pile up and cause all sorts of uncertainty and issues in your environment.**

 **When you require hands on keyboards (or mice), and you start making changes and manual steps on your infrastructure, you've lost the automation battle before it even starts.
-Even a single manual step can slow down your delivery schedule, and introduce unnecessary risk and change to your environments."**
+Even a single manual step can slow down your delivery schedule, and introduce unnecessary risk and change to your environments.**

 ---
 name: IaC2
 Infrastructure as Code Allows Us To...
 -------------------------
 ???
-**"We sometimes call this philosophy 'Infrastructure as Code', or the practice of expressing all of our provisioning steps as machine-readable code and variables.
-This is also known as the...**"
+**We sometimes call this philosophy 'Infrastructure as Code', or the practice of expressing all of our provisioning steps as machine-readable code and variables.
+This is also known as the...**

 ---
 name: IaC2